zainabel11/Exploring-the-Microbiome/README.md

 # List of Tools
 WGS
-- FastQC: Quality Control
+- FastQC: Quality Control of the Fastq data files
-- Metaspades:
+- Metaspades: assembly of single cells and highly polymorphic diploid genomes.
 - Prodigal:
 - Mgrast:
 - Metaphlan: